UTKcataloging/mods_to_rdf/docs/source/top_level_elements/relatedItem.rst

 relatedItem[not(@*)]
 --------------------

-`relatedItem`, without attributes, is used 3245 times in Volunteer Voices.
+:code:`relatedItem`, without attributes, is used 3245 times in Volunteer Voices.

 .. code-block:: xml